Copyright (c) 2025, NVIDIA CORPORATION. All rights reserved.

 [docs] class ResourceInsufficientError(Exception): """Exception raised when the cluster does not have enough resources to satisfy the requested configuration."""

-[docs] def get_master_address_and_port(self): """Gets the master address and port for the distributed training setup.
-Returns: Tuple of (address, port) """ # Get placement groups if not already created if not self._node_placement_groups: self.get_placement_groups() # Find first non-empty placement group pg = self.get_placement_groups()[0] if pg.bundle_specs: # Launch port finder on the first bundle of this placement group addr, port = ray.get( _get_node_ip_and_free_port.options( scheduling_strategy=PlacementGroupSchedulingStrategy( placement_group=pg, placement_group_bundle_index=0 ), # Need to explicitly set to 0 since it's possible for this to be unschedulable if all CPUs are already in use. num_cpus=0, ).remote() ) return addr, port raise RuntimeError("No valid placement groups found to get master address")
+[docs] def get_master_address_and_port(self) -> tuple[str, int]: """Gets the master address and port for the distributed training setup.
+Returns: Tuple of (address, port) """ # Get placement groups if not already created if not self._node_placement_groups: self.get_placement_groups() # Use the first bundle of the first placement group # This works for both unified PG and per-node PGs pg = self.get_placement_groups()[0] if pg.bundle_specs: # Launch port finder on the first bundle of this placement group addr, port = ray.get( _get_node_ip_and_free_port.options( scheduling_strategy=PlacementGroupSchedulingStrategy( placement_group=pg, placement_group_bundle_index=0 ), # Need to explicitly set to 0 since it's possible for this to be unschedulable if all CPUs are already in use. num_cpus=0, ).remote() ) return addr, port raise RuntimeError("No valid placement groups found to get master address")

-[docs] def __del__(self): """Shutsdown the virtual cluster when the object is deleted or is garbage collected.
+[docs] def __del__(self) -> None: """Shutsdown the virtual cluster when the object is deleted or is garbage collected.
 This is an extra safety net in case the user forgets to call shutdown and the pointer to the cluster is lost due to leaving a function scope.
 It's always recommended that the user calls shutdown(). """ self.shutdown()